Dickinson's Birds

 MS Dating

-The dates assigned here derive pricipally from R. W. Franklin’s 1998 variorum The Poems of Emily Dickinson [2].
-Since the Poem Archive is an archive of Manuscripts rather than Works, moreover, the dates assigned are to each manuscript witness of a given work rather than to the work itself—i.e., the manuscript of a draft will bear the composition date; the manuscript of a copy will bear the copying date; and the manuscript of a poem circulated to a recipient will bear the circulation date.
+The dates assigned here derive pricipally from R. W. Franklin’s 1998 variorum The Poems of Emily Dickinson.
+[2] Since the Poem Archive is an archive of Manuscripts rather than Works, moreover, the dates assigned are to each manuscript witness of a given work rather than to the work itself—i.e., the manuscript of a draft will bear the composition date; the manuscript of a copy will bear the copying date; and the manuscript of a poem circulated to a recipient will bear the circulation date.
 When no manuscript is extant, but the poem is accessible in an early (C19) printed source, the date given is the date of its printing.

-The temporal focus of this project—the importance of the seasons [3]—has led us to treat the dates assigned by Franklin in the following way: poems assigned to “late” in the year are assigned to fall; poems assigned to “early” in the year are assigned to winter.
+The temporal focus of this project—the importance of the seasons [3]—has led us to treat the more general dates assigned by Franklin in the following way: poems assigned to “late” in the year are assigned to fall; poems assigned to “early” in the year are assigned to winter.
 We have not attempted to assign poems dated “first half of the year” or “second half of the year” to a specific season.

 Headnotes